Building consent FAQs

 This page lists answers to frequently asked questions and is intended as a guide only.

-- How do I obtain a Certificate of Title?
+- How do I obtain a Record of Title?

 - Can a building consent be issued prior to a resource consent?